Connect with us

 IT Security

-Five Basic (And Cheap!)
-Tasks That Will Dramatically Improve IT Security For Small Businesses
+Five Tasks To Improve IT Security For Small Businesses

-First off, let me address your burning question that I know you’re thinking right now: “Why should I care about IT security for my business?
+First, let me address your burning question.
+I know you’re thinking: “Why should I care about IT security for my business?
 I’m too small to be a target – I have nothing to steal”.

-The quick and straightforward answer to this question is that every IT system has something of value – from your business intellectual property that can sell to foreign competitors to use your business webserver to host pay-for-view websites for paedophiles.
+The quick and straightforward answer to this question is that every business and IT system has something of value – from your intellectual property that can be sold to foreign competitors to using your business webserver to host pay-for-view websites for paedophiles.
+Or you could be targeted for a domain name scam.

-For example, if you accept credit cards as payment and your business suffers a breach that results in credit card data being stolen, you will more than likely face some costly remediation tasks.
-Set by your acquiring bank under the PCI DSS standard the remediation will include the five tips I provide in this post.
+For example, suppose you accept credit cards as payment, and your business suffers a breach resulting in credit card data being stolen.
+In that case, you will more than likely face costly remediation tasks.
+Set by your acquiring bank under the PCI DSS standard, the remediation will include the five tips I provide in this post.

-So with the questions answered and your interest in IT security slightly piqued, let me introduce these five cheap and easy to implement tips that will dramatically improve your businesses IT security position.
+So, with the questions answered and your interest in IT security slightly piqued, let me introduce these five cheap and easy-to-implement tips that will dramatically improve your business’s IT security position.

 The five tips are based on the Australian Department of Defense’s “Top 4 Strategies to Mitigate Targeted Cyber Intrusions”, which are said to mitigate at least 85% of intrusion techniques when fully implemented.